 - Catheter migration: Keep the bandage secure and follow the activity limitations.
 This will help to keep the line from moving out of the area of the vein where it was placed.
 Movement of the catheter can cause pain and irritation.
 Rarely, a piece of the catheter may break off inside the vein.
+This is more common in small catheters used for infants.
 A foreign piece of material in the blood stream is dangerous.
 Please seek medical attention immediately.

 - Infiltration: If the catheter pokes through the vein or comes out of the vein, the fluid will go into the tissues.
 This will cause the area to swell and it might be red and painful.
 Do not use the catheter if these signs are present.
 If you are giving medication or IV fluid by a pump, stop the pump.

 Call your doctor or home health nurse if your child has any of these complications.